The Code is your Enemy

 Here are two:

-1. Have you talked to 50 potential customers?
+Have you talked to 50 potential customers?
 By that I mean fifty, not a dozen.
 I once vetted an idea and after the first 10 interviews I thought I was really on to something.
 Suddenly things changed and future interviews weren’t so clear.
 Turns out there was accidental bias in the people I selected, obvious only in hindsight.
 Another time, everyone said it was a great idea, but it wasn’t, which was only clear after dozens of interviews.
 Do you find it hard to locate that many people?
-Well it will still be hard to locate them after you’ve built a product, and then it’s unlikely the product matches what they want!
+Well it will still be hard to locate them after you’ve built a product, but then it’s unlikely you built the right product, so now you’ve wasted months of time.
 So solve that hard problem now.
 Don’t forget to vet the price at the same time and make sure they’re actually going to buy it, otherwise it doesn’t count.
 Here’s how to interview.

 This article gives much more detail about what you should be doing, and even how to find those potential customers to interview.